 Before casting on a surface, the surface must be clean, and free from oils and dust.
 If necessary, wipe with a cloth soaked in alcohol.
 Yes, you can cast a second layer to hide the flaws.

 How do I remove traces of resin on glass?

 Can bio-based resin be applied to wood?

 Possibly, depending on the type of wood.
-Though there is nothing to worry about with pine, take precautions with fatty woods (oak, chestnut) and acidic woods carry out preliminary tests.
+Though there is nothing to worry about with pine, take precautions with fatty woods (oak, chestnut) and acidic woods.
+Carry out preliminary tests to test for yellowing.

 Can I cast Bio-based Crystal resin in alginate?